 But waiting for researchers to breach supposedly anonymous data sets, and then preventing the specific flaws that allowed the breach, is not a long term solution to the confidentiality problem.
 Like a game of whack-a-mole, even as you lock down one attack vector, another one pops up in its place.
 And who knows who might have taken advantage of the flaw in the meantime...

-It’s clear that we need a better way to protect individual privacy.
+It’s clear that we need a better way to protect individual privacy in big data.
 We need to keep the data as useful as possible, while providing robust, scalable and secure confidentiality.

 A Better Way

-Stay tuned for part two, where we look at how Space-Time Research's sophisticated confidentiality algorithms can help...
+Stay tuned for part two, where we look at how WingArc Australia's sophisticated confidentiality algorithms can help...